Azure/azure-documentdb-datamigrationtool/README.md

 ### <a id="MongoDBExport"></a>Import MongoDB export files

+> [IMPORTANT]
-> [!IMPORTANT]
+>
-> If you're importing to an Azure Cosmos DB account with support for MongoDB, follow these [instructions](../dms/tutorial-mongodb-cosmos-db.md?toc=%2fazure%2fcosmos-db%2ftoc.json%253ftoc%253d%2fazure%2fcosmos-db%2ftoc.json).
+> If you're importing to an Azure Cosmos DB account with support for MongoDB, follow these [instructions](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db?toc=/azure/cosmos-db/toc.json?toc=/azure/cosmos-db/toc.json).

 The MongoDB export JSON file source importer option allows you to import one or more JSON files produced from the mongoexport utility.